-Each resident accrues leave at the rate of 8 hours per month for a maximum of 12 working (week) days per year.
+The TAL system will front load 80 hours of PTO on July 1st.
 Paid Leave time may be used for vacation, personal illness, funeral attendance, illness of a family member, or other personal business.
-Two days of paid leave will be automatically utilized during Winter Break for the two days within this period that are not paid holiday days.
 Unused leave may not be carried over from one residency year to another.
 No additional payment will be made for unused vacation upon completion of residency training.
-Leave without pay for illness is possible contingent upon recommendation and approval by the Program Director.
+Leave without pay (LWOP) for unplanned illness or other extenuating circumstance is possible contingent upon recommendation and approval by the Residency Program Director and Associate Dean for Professional Programs.
 The University complies with the Family Medical Leave Act (FMLA) for eligible employees.
 Employees are eligible if they have been employed by the University for at least 12 months and worked at least 1,250 hours in the 12 months preceding the absence.
-The specific type of absence must also qualify for FMLA (see https://hr.ou.edu/Employees/Holidays-Time-Off-Leave/Family-Medical-Leave-FMLA#4605869-eligibility).
+The specific type of absence must also qualify for FMLA (see https://hr.ou.edu/Employees/Holidays- Time-Off-Leave/Family-Medical-Leave-FMLA#4605869-eligibility).
 The FMLA request should be submitted at least six (6) weeks prior to the requested leave date.
-If a resident must take an extended leave of absence beyond the allotted amount of paid leave, the resident will be expected to complete the missed time so that the total of 12 months of training is completed as well as the program's established requirements for demonstrated competence and completed work (research project, drug information projects, quality improvement projects, etc.).
+If a resident must take an extended leave of absence beyond the allotted amount of paid leave, LWOP can be in effect up to 90 days, which is the maximum allowable extension for the residency program.
+The resident will be expected to complete the missed time so that the total of 12 months of training is completed as well as the program's established requirements for demonstrated competence and completed work (research project, drug information projects, quality improvement projects, etc.).

-Guidelines for Paid Leave
+Guidelines for Resident Leave

-- Paid Leave requests shall be submitted by email and approved by both the Rotation Preceptor and Program Director with appropriate lead time of six to eight weeks (exceptions may be considered due to extenuating circumstances). - Resident rotation responsibilities must be covered by an appropriate faculty member or preceptor during the resident's absence for Paid, Educational, and Interview Leave.
+- Paid leave and professional leave requests to include educational and interview leave shall be submitted by email and approved by the Rotation Preceptor, the Program Director, and the designated administrative supervisor in TAL with appropriate lead time of six to eight weeks (exceptions may be considered due to extenuating circumstances).
+Early planning for leave (e.g., at the beginning of the residency year) between residents, program directors, and preceptors is encouraged so that leave is distributed appropriately throughout the residency year.
+Both paid leave and professional leave require completion of the electronic leave form and paid leave requires additional submission of a TAL leave request once the leave request has been approved by the designated administrative supervisor. - Resident rotation responsibilities must be covered by an appropriate faculty member or preceptor during the resident's absence for Paid, Educational, and Interview Leave.
 This should be documented within the email requesting approval for leave.
-Residents may not cover clinical responsibilities for each other. - A resident may not be absent from a single rotation for more than five (5) days, except during educational leave, without prior approval from the Rotation Preceptor, Program Director, and Residency Review Committee. - There is a legitimate need to limit the number of residents who are absent at any one time and to otherwise assure continuity of quality patient care, so leave for multiple residents simultaneously may not be feasible. - Early planning for leave (e.g., at the beginning of the residency year) between residents, program directors, and preceptors is encouraged so that leave is distributed appropriately throughout the residency year.
-Both paid leave and professional leave require completion of the electronic leave form and paid leave requires additional submission of a TAL leave request after Program Director approval.
+Residents may not cover clinical responsibilities for each other. - A resident may not be absent from a single rotation for more than five (5) consecutive days, except during educational leave, without prior approval from the Rotation Preceptor, Program Director, and Associate Dean for Professional Programs.

-• Residents are expected to be present during the final week of the residency, and leave should not be "stored up" until that time.
+- A resident may not exceed a combined total of 37 days away from the residency program per 52-week training period (Standard 2.2), without requiring an extension of the program, which includes paid time off (PTO), paid holidays, conferences & educational meetings, and interview leave. - There is a legitimate need to limit the number of residents who are absent at any one time and to otherwise assure continuity of quality patient care, so leave for multiple residents simultaneously may not be feasible. - Residents are expected to be present during the final week of the residency, and leave should not be "stored up" until that time.
 Exceptions may be considered due to extenuating circumstances on a case-by-case basis, but approval of leave during this time is not guaranteed.